dneto1729/MUSIC_with_python/README.md

 Q: Why should I use Python instead of the standard particle physics code ROOT?

 A: There is no difference in analyzing experimental data with ROOT or Python.
-At the end of the day, you want to get some measurable (cross section, mass, charge, yield, etc...) choice of code should not matter.
+Ultimately, if you want to get some measurable (cross section, mass, charge, yield, etc.), the choice of code should not matter.
 I prefer Python; most other people work with ROOT.
 If you want to see an example of some very nice ROOT scripts to analyze MUSIC data, see [MUSIC_CoMPASS_softwares](https://github.com/CFougeres/MUSIC_CoMPASS_softwares).

 Q: Why did you write these as "simple" scripts?
 Why not a library or something more like a package?